H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Official bill page with status, text, cosponsors, and actions for H.R.
 842.

-Multi-cancer early detection tests described in the bill would likely be regulated as in vitro diagnostic medical devices reviewed by FDA.
+Multi-cancer early detection tests described in the bill would be regulated as in vitro diagnostic medical devices reviewed by FDA.

 The bill also allows tests approved under section 515 of the Federal Food, Drug, and Cosmetic Act to qualify.